ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 ## Scenario File Reference

-The following is the entire scenario file referenced in prior sections.
+This example scenario configuration is the same scenario as used in examples in prior sections on this page.
+This generated json file contains these assets: a truck vehicle with two nested cones and a nested motorcycle and a cone that is not attached to the truck.

 ```json
 {